 Background

-Roy works as a school education consultant, after leaving the British Nutrition Foundation as Managing Director and Head of Education.
+Roy works as an independent school education consultant, after leaving the British Nutrition Foundation as Managing Director and Head of Education.
 His areas of specialism include food, textiles and ICT.
+Roy has advised government departments, awarding bodies, and NGOs, ensuring curriculum content is evidence-based, rigorous and meets the needs of pupils and society.

 He has been involved in numerous teaching and education programmes, initiatives, and publications, including those in the UK and internationally.
 He brings 30+ years of experience and expertise.

 Throughout his career, he has used ICT to help bring subject-specific learning to life and support teachers through innovative, but pragmatic approaches.
-More recently this has included the use of AI in food and textiles teaching.
+More recently this has included the use of AI in food and textiles teaching and safeguarding.

 Experience and qualifications

-Roy is an experienced educational leader specialising in education management, initiative creation, programme planning and implementation, learning/teaching framework development, meeting facilitation, teacher training, resource development, and research.
+Roy is an experienced educational leader specialising in education management, initiative creation, programme planning and implementation, learning/teaching framework development, meeting facilitation, teacher training, resource and recipe development, and research.

 My approach